chikamichi/jumoku/README.md

 ### What you get

-`tree` is now a Tree object, shipping with some default options:
+Following the previous code example, `tree` is now a Tree object, shipping with some default options:

 * it is a valid tree *per se* (an undirected, acyclic, connected graph)
 * Jumoku API's methods will ensure it remains so as you manipulate it